Description

 OpenCVE Recommended Actions

-• Apply a Linux kernel update that includes the L2CAP_ECRED_CONN_REQ patch.
+• Apply a Linux kernel update that incorporates the L2CAP_ECRED_CONN_REQ patch.

-• If immediate upgrade not possible, consider disabling Bluetooth on the device to eliminate the attack surface.
+• If an immediate kernel upgrade is not feasible, disable Bluetooth on the affected device to eliminate the attack surface.

 Tracking